-People tend to care that great whales are in hot water, with rising marine temperatures disrupting their feeding and migration patterns.
-Crabs by contrast are typically boiled alive, in disregard of a growing mountain of data demonstrating that they do feel pain.
+But people tend to care that great whales are in hot water, with rising marine temperatures disrupting their feeding and migration patterns.
+Few people, by contrast, have second thoughts about boiling crabs alive, despite a growing mountain of data demonstrating that they do feel pain.

 Crabs are eaten, whales mostly not